 Dainius Pūras, a psychiatrist/medical doctor, professor, human rights advocate, and United Nations Special Rapporteur has called for a paradigm shift in the way we approach mental health, de-emphasizing a medical model and focusing more on human rights and the social determinants of health.
 A recent study revealed that The EU Social Justice Index is one of the strongest predictors of national life satisfaction.
 But for over a decade, the United States has continued to place among the bottom ten countries on social justice, especially in terms of Poverty Prevention, Social Inclusion/Non-discrimination and Intergenerational Justice, ranking dead last in poverty reduction and inclusion of the interests of youth and the elderly in public policy.

 A recent study compared the economic and psychological effects of an unconditional cash transfer, a five-week psychotherapy program, and the combination of both interventions in people living in poverty in rural Kenya.
 One year after the interventions, the cash transfer recipients had both greater assets and psychological wellbeing than those who received psychotherapy as well as the control group.
 In fact, psychotherapy had no measurable effects on either psychological or economic outcomes and the effects of the combined treatment were similar to those of the cash transfer alone.
 Similarly, randomly selected residents of Stockton, CA living in neighborhoods at or below Stockton’s median household income were given $500 per month for two years with no strings attached.
 Not only did the payments measurably improve participants’ job prospects, financial stability and overall well-being, they also decreased measurable feelings of anxiety and depression compared with the control-group.
 Contrary to criticisms of this type of program, this study and research and trials from the previous three decades did not indicate that work ethic was negatively impacted and the benefits rippled out into the community as resources were less taxed and time for nurturing relationships and community engagement was increased.
-I suspect the lesson here is that basic must be met before psychotherapy can make an impact on wellbeing.
+I suspect the lesson here is that, at the very least, basic needs must be met before psychotherapy can make an impact on wellbeing.